 Lesson 1: The Efficient Market Hypothesis says that a company’s stock price is an indication of its health.

 You’re probably wondering how the markets work in the first place, right?
-I know when I started investing a couple of years ago it all felt a little confusing.
-That’s why it’s important to know about the Efficient Market Hypothesis, which is the prevailing theory explaining the mechanisms of the market.
+One key element is the Efficient Market Hypothesis, which is the prevailing theory explaining the mechanisms of the market.

 The main idea of this theory is that asset prices, like those of stocks or bonds, will always accurately tell the story of a company’s overall health, profitability, and value.
 It’s not perfect, but experts agree that the Efficient Market Hypothesis is the best.

 To understand this, consider the example of Morton Thiokol, a company that helped NASA with the construction of rockets in the 80’s.
 When the Challenger Space Shuttle exploded in 1986, some of the company’s faulty equipment used in the construction of the shuttle was to blame.